rihor/rpg-sheet-server/README.md

 ## Characters

 - [x] User should be able to create a Character
-- [ ] Should have a Stats associated
+- [x] Should have a CharacterSheet associated
 - [ ] Should be able to change status

 ## System